The Liberty Success Story

 Evidence of Change

-The following metrics for success are split between occurrences of severity rating 1 and 2, and running from 2013 through 2016.
+The following metrics for success are split between occurrences of severity rating 1 and 2.
 I think you’ll agree that they’re hugely impressive and more or less speak for themselves.

 Liberty’s Strategy 2020 target in the IT Operations space is to double customer satisfaction at two-thirds of the cost.
 Partnering with a managing services provider that utilises tools such as ScienceLogic’s has decreased our cost significantly and increased our capability and visibility.